 Did you know garlic is the most consumed vegetable in the US?
 It also happens to be one of the veggies that has the most “food miles” attached to it.

 In 2012, China became the world’s leader in garlic production, fulfilling 80% of the garlic sold in American grocery stores.
 That’s when I decided to start growing my own.
 Based on these stats, if you choose just one thing to grow to change your food miles, it should be garlic.

 Besides its environmental impact, garlic is a simple crop to grow.
 Every climate in the U.S. offers an opportunity to grow garlic.
 It prefers the cool season and requires very few inputs (a.k.a. water and fertilizer).
 If every beginning gardener started with garlic, they would immediately gain green thumb confidence.
-Here’s how to grow garlic.
+Here are 3 tips for growing garlic.

 Planting garlic is a breeze.
 Simply separate the cloves from the bulb and thumb them into the soil no more than an inch deep.
 You don’t even need to remove the paper!
 Garlic prefers to be planted close to the surface and likes evenly moist, not soggy soil so water about 1 time a week during the cold season.

 Garlic is a bulb that, like tulips, prefers cool soil temperatures and short days to initiate growth.
 When you plant the bulbs they will first develop roots before sending up slender, fragrant leaves that will grow all winter.

 TIP #2: Harvest Garlic at the right time

 The foliage will begin to turn brown and collapse when it’s time to harvest your garlic.
 Simply pull it out of your Gardenuity grow bag and hang in a dry, dark place with good airflow to properly cure.
 This will allow you to store the bulb longer and extend your culinary use.